eye-lift-eyelid-surgery-blepharoplasty-eye-bag-removal-tatler-4

 Eyelid Reduction (Upper Blepharoplasty)

-At The Private Clinic our Cosmetic Surgeons have been successfully carrying out upper and lower blepharoplasty for decades.
+At The Private Clinic, our Cosmetic Surgeons have been successfully carrying out blepharoplasty procedures for decades.
 The results often take 5 to 10 years off a person’s face.

-Blepharoplasty, sometimes known as eyelid lift surgery or eye bag removal, is a simple, safe and quick procedure to remove excess fat and skin from around the eyes.
+Upper Blepharoplasty, sometimes known as eyelid lift surgery, is a simple, safe and quick procedure to remove excess skin from around the eyes.

-• Tighten any creases and folds in the upper or lower eyelids
+• Tighten any creases and folds in the upper eyelids

 Eyelid Reduction at a glance